akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She rose and moved toward the door.
 Paused.

 “You are not a goose girl playing at being someone else.
 That is exactly why my stepson chose you before he even knew he could.
-You will understand someday and until then, remember that you are exactly who you are, for all have value in the sight of God.”
+You will understand someday, and until then, remember that you are exactly who you are.
+For all have value in the sight of God.”

-With that observation, the Queen left her.
+With that, the Queen left her, the distant sound of her beloved musicians practicing drifting through the cold air.

 Beatrice sat alone with Goosie, the goose’s warmth against her side.
 For a long time, she didn’t move.
 Then, slowly, she pressed her face into Goosie’s feathers and let herself cry.